Dudeiebot/an-HRMS/README.md

 # an-HRMS
-using go fiber to get thongs done in a hrms and all other necessary things
+using go fiber to get things done in a hrms(human resource management system) and all other necessary things